 About CharlesGPT

-CharlesGPT is a small project to understand what is behind a context-aware chatbot: how a language model works, how it is trained, and how generation is controlled.
+CharlesGPT is a small project (available for testing here) to understand what is behind a context-aware chatbot: how a language model works, how it is trained, and how generation is controlled.
 The goal is to explore some models, interactions, techniques and parametrizations in a controlled setting rather than using a black-box API.

 Possible next steps include RAG (retrieval-augmented generation: grounding answers in a specific dataset), BERT-style pretraining or encoders for intent/classification alongside the generative model, and other architectures and/or fine-tuning experiments.
 For now, the interface runs on a single model: GPT-2 (small).